 Most noticeably, the surface of the painting had discoloured.
 In place of a vibrant blue dress, the colour changed to a murky white.
 While a varnish acts as protection for the paint layer, being exposed to water will eventually cause the varnish to be penetrated.
-The white stains are caused by the reaction of the varnish with the water, and is more commonly known as ‘blooming’.
+The white stains are caused by the reaction of the varnish with the water.

 For a more in-depth look at this restoration, see: Restoring a Water Damaged Oil Painting